open-xml-templating/pizzip/documentation/api_pizzip/generate.md

 __About `encodeFileName`__ :

-By default, JSZip uses UTF-8 to encode the file names / comments.
+By default, PizZip uses UTF-8 to encode the file names / comments.
 You can use this method to force an other encoding.
 Note : the encoding used is not stored in a zip file, not using UTF-8 may lead to encoding issues.
 The function takes a string and returns a bytes array (Uint8Array or Array).